-Note: The password should be at least

-six characters long.
+Note: The password should be at least six characters long.
 The password can contain numbers (0-9) and upper and lower case letters (A-Z, a-z).
-Special characters and spaces are not allowed.
+Special characters and spaces

 Delete User

 To delete a user click on the user name and you will see the following screen.